COSBlab/IPL-workshop/DAY-1/README.md

   ```
   The script will generate ```template.pdb``` with only the desired chains.

 * prepare an alignment file in MODELLER (pir) format with the sequences of the chains to model.
-This file is constructed from the alignment obtained with MAFFT a few modifications:
+This file is constructed from the alignment obtained with MAFFT with a few modifications:
-  1. Sequence of the template should start with the following header:
+  1. The sequence of the template should start with the following header:
   ```
   XXX
   ```
-  2. Target sequence should start with the following header:
+  2. The target sequence should start with the following header:
   ```
   XXX
   ```